elvece/chessboard/readme.md

-A compilation of alternative solutions.
-I understand the approach taken in all methods.
+##Chessboard

+A compilation of alternative solutions to the Eloquent JavaScript exercise that challenges you to print a "chessboard" style grid to the console.